bwsw/sj-platform/SJDocs/source/Glossary.rst

   A base of the system.
 It provides basic I/O functionality.
 It uses module settings to process data.

 Envelope
-  A specialized fundamental data structure, containing data and metadata that allow exactly-once processing.
+  A specialized fundamental data structure, containing data and metadata.
+The metadata is required for exactly-once processing.

 Event
   Minimal data unit in a stream.